4 min read

 two people clasping hands in conversation representing mental health awareness and therapy

-Americans have talked a lot about mental health through the recent pandemic.
-Have you noticed groups of people who have suffered because of isolation?
-Businesses that might have closed?
-Young children who were not able to go to school, or college adults who had to isolate or study from home?
-During the pandemic, many youth missed important social milestones like graduations, proms, quinceañera (the Hispanic 15 year old girl coming-of-age celebration), and the opportunity for going out with friends without their parents.
-Mental health professionals believe that these issues beyond our individual control, have affected our well-being.
+Elements of everyday life—a safe home, a healthy environment, financial security, love and family, and good health—all affect a person’s mental health.
+In the aftermath of the COVID-19 pandemic, mental health has been major topic of discussion.
+During the pandemic, you may have noticed groups of people who suffered because of the isolation and other impacts the pandemic had on everyday life.
+Because of the pandemic, some businesses closed, young children were not able to go to school, and college adults had to isolate or study from home.
+Also, many youth missed important social milestones like graduations, proms, quinceañeras (the Hispanic coming-of-age celebration for 15-year-old girls), and the opportunities of going out with friends without their parents.
+Mental health professionals believe that these issues beyond people’s control have affected their overall well-being.

-• Small things matter—phone a friend, reach out, and don’t be shy.
+• Small things matter.
+Phone a friend, reach out, and don’t be shy.

 • Notice when you are stressed.
 Grow your self-awareness so you learn to read the signs of stress.
 Does your neck get sore?
 Does your stomach get upset?
 Do you breathe in tight, fast patterns?
 Do you wake up at night?
 Be thankful for the symptom.
 It tells you that you need to take care of yourself.

 How many of these good things have you done this week?
 Give yourself a star if you do even three of these things.
-Since it is mental health awareness month, give yourself a star for reading this far.

 • practical problems